8: Customer Service & Building a Loyal Customer Base

 • Only source products from high-quality vendors with the infrastructure and printing methods that meet or exceed your customers’ expectations.

-• Promptly addresses customer concerns and go-the-extra-mile to resolve any issues.
+• Promptly addresses customer concerns and ‘go-the-extra-mile’ to resolve any issues.

 • Encourage satisfied customers to share their positive experiences on your website or social media.

-Implement a post-purchase follow-up process.
+View ThisNinja Bonus: Implement a post-purchase follow-up process.
 Reach out to customers to gather feedback, address any concerns or answer questions, suggest care and/or washing instructions, and mention your customer loyalty program before they post on review platforms.

 Strategies for Customer Support

-customer service expectations
+advantages of good customer service

-Setting your business apart requires more than excellent designs, you’ll need to deliver outstanding customer support too.
+Setting your business apart requires more than excellent designs; you’ll need to deliver outstanding customer support too.

 Dealing With Common Problems